hrishim/llvl_prog1_book/src/functions.md

 Also, most programs are written in higher level programming languages like C/C++, Rust, Swift etc. Compilers (in combination with assemblers) convert programs written in these languages to assembly and after that to machine code.
 Using a common convention will make it easier for code compiled using different compilers to correctly interoperate.

-The [Arm procedure call standard](https://github.com/ARM-software/abi-aa/releases) (PCS) prescribes a convention to be followed for using registers.
+The [ARM procedure call standard](https://github.com/ARM-software/abi-aa/releases) (PCS) prescribes a convention to be followed for using registers.
 Following this convention ensures that assembly (or higher level language) code written by different programmers will interoperate without any problems.

-The table below is from the Arm PCS.
+The table below is from the ARM PCS.
 Readers are encouraged to refer to the full documentation for details.

 | Registers | Role |
 | --- | --- |